Easy Vegetarian Chili

 Top view of a white bowl of vegetarian chilli with toppings around it on the table.

-Chili is the ultimate comfort food in the cooler months, and it’s a great recipe to meal prep and make ahead too!
+Chili is the ultimate comfort food to enjoy on a cold day or as a cozy game day meal.
+It’s a great recipe to meal prep and make ahead too!

 This easy vegetarian chili recipe is packed full of vegetables and beans (it’s a great way to get the whole family to eat more veggies!).